 Types of life-income gifts

 A charitable gift annuity is a contract between the donor and Curtis that obligates Curtis to pay a fixed amount (“the annuity”) at the end of each calendar quarter to one or more annuitants during their lifetimes.
 Payments from the annuity contract are for life and can begin immediately or can be deferred for a period determined by the donor and set forth in the annuity contract.
 At Curtis, charitable gift annuities may not be available to residents of some states.
-The minimum gift required by Curtis is $10,000 in cash or marketable securities, and the annuitant(s) must be fifty-five or older.
+The minimum gift required by Curtis is $10,000 in cash or marketable securities, and the annuitant(s) must be sixty-five or older.
 Curtis can deposit annuity payments directly to you bank account, or make payments by check.
 Please contact the Curtis development office for current gift annuity rates, and a detailed explanation of our charitable gift annuity program.

 The Curtis Pooled Income Fund is a trust created by Curtis that pools and invests contributions and pays participants their share of income from the fund.
 A pooled income fund resembles a mutual fund in some ways, but following the death of the income beneficiary, his or her share of the fund is transferred to Curtis’s endowment.
 The Pooled Income Fund provides many of the benefits of a charitable remainder trust without the start-up expenses.
 The minimum initial gift to the Pooled Income Fund is $5,000, and minimum age of the income beneficiary is fifty-five.
 Donors may make additional gifts of $1,000 or more to the fund at any time.
 Please request "Information About the Curtis Pooled Income Fund" and a copy of the Fund's most current annual report.